What are Marrow Bones? How to cook the original Paleolithic Food

 - A customer of ours recently shared a simple yet highly nutritious Marrow Bone recipe: she scooped out the roasted marrow and mixed it into scrambled eggs for a delicious keto/paleo meal.

 - Raw Bone Marrow has become extremely popular amongst the Carnivore and Ancestral eating communities.
 Raw Bone Marrow is surprisingly palatable, clean tasting, easily digested and pairs well with a sprinkle of Kosher salt.

-- Spread roasted marrow on top of a Ribeye steak for a purely decadent meat lover's experience.
+- Spread roasted marrow on top of Ribeye or Tenderloin for a purely decadent meat lover's experience.

 - As a rich and nutrient-dense Bone Broth.

 - As the key ingredient in the Italian dish, ossobuco which is a braised shank marrow bone recipe slow-cooked to a rich stew.

 BROTH BONES VERSUS MARROW BONES- what is the difference?

 Broth Bones are generally Neck Bones, Knuckle Bones, or Rib Bones.